cachilders/tessellate-peripheral/README.md

 It will grow.

 Ports are separated by branch.
-Current software platforms are vanilla JS, a Tessel 2 flavor of JS, Lua for ESP8266, Arduino for ESP8266, Windows 10 IoT, Python, and Squirrel for Electric Imp.
+Current software platforms are vanilla JS, a Tessel 2 flavor of JS, Lua for ESP8266, Arduino for ESP8266, Windows 10 IoT, Python, C++/Spark for Particle, Golang, and Squirrel for Electric Imp.